What Credentials Matter in Trauma-Informed Care

 These trainings are often appropriate for:

-While foundational training does not qualify someone to treat trauma clinically, it establishes the baseline competencies required to work safely around trauma.
+Foundational training does not qualify someone to treat trauma as a clinician, but it does provide the basic skills needed to work safely with trauma.

 Clinical Credentials vs. Trauma-Informed Practice